Camila Queiroz: 2007–2014: Modeling career

 During the age of 14, she has been living alone in São Paulo, after winning the contest Pernambucanas Faces in the national phase and signed a contract with Ford Models.
 At the age of 16, she was living in Japan contracted by a local agency.
 At the age of 18, she moved to New York City continuing her modeling career, where she participated in international campaigns such as Armani Exchange brand.

 2015–present

 Queiroz lived in the United States for three years.
 When she was 21, she was invited to audition for a telenovela by Walcyr Carrasco, Verdades Secretas.
 She was cast as Angel / Arlete, a young naive girl that has the dream of being a rich and successful model, but ends up working as a high class prostitute.
 Being her acting debut, she received praise from viewers and critics alike and won numerous award for her performance as the protagonist of the series.
 She also debuted as a host of the end-year special, Festeja Brasil, alongside Márcio Garcia.

 In 2016, she returned to work with Carrasco, in Êta Mundo Bom!, playing the naïve Mafalda.
 Where she lived a love square with Klebber Toledo, Anderson Di Rizzi and Juliane Araújo.
 In 2017, she starred in Pega Pega, a romantic comedy by Claudia Souto.

+Since 2022 she has starred as the older Anita in Brazilian show Back to 15 alongside Maisa.